kpacha/mesos-influxdb-collector/README.md

 Lightweight mesos stats collector for influxdb

 Since this collector is intended to be deployed as a [marathon](https://mesosphere.github.io/marathon) app, it comes with a *lifetime* param.
 This defines how long the collector will run until it dies, so marathon will re-launch it, allowing easy allocation optimizations.
-Check the [marathon/](https://github.com/kpacha/mesos-influxdb-collector/tree/master/marathon) folder for more details on how to launch it.
+Check the [fixtures/marathon/](https://github.com/kpacha/mesos-influxdb-collector/tree/master/fixtures/marathon) folder for more details on how to launch it.

+# Goals

++ Discover the mesos cluster through `mesos-dns`
++ Collect the mesos leader stats
++ Collect the mesos master stats
++ Collect the mesos slave stats
++ Collect the marathon master stats
++ Collect the chronos task stats (TODO)

 # Installing